Fathers’ Rights in Texas

 “‘Parent’ means the mother, a man presumed to be the father, a man legally determined to be the father, a man who has been adjudicated to be the father by a court of competent jurisdiction, a man who has acknowledged his paternity under applicable law, or an adoptive mother or father.
 Except as provided by Subsection (b), the term does not include a parent as to whom the parent-child relationship has been terminated.”

+As a father, do you have father parental rights in Texas?
+Yes.
 Both parents have parental rights and duties, which have been set forth in the Texas Family Code Sec.
 151.001.
 These rights and duties are not exclusively reserved for a child’s mother (or vice versa).
-When parents can’t agree on who will be responsible for decisions pertaining to specific rights, the court will decide for them.
+When parents can’t agree on who will be responsible for decisions pertaining to specific mothers and fathers rights in Texas, the court will decide for them.

 Key mother and father’s rights in Texas include the right to: